amr-elzahar/Linux-Admin-Task/README.md

 - `-c`: To create a new archive
 - `-z`: To use gzip compression algorithm
-- `-v`: verbose mode, shows the progress of the transfer.
+- `-v`: verbose mode, shows the progress of the process.
 - `-f`: To specify the name of the archive file will be created
 - `backup.tar.gz`: The new archive file
 - `/path/to/source_directory`: Path to the directory that I want to archive